15mm Ancients Miniatures Suppliers

 - The site accepts paypal and bank transfers (and cheques!)

-- 2 ranges, Early Saxons and Romano British.
+- Several ranges now in a 15/18mm dark Ages set of ranges, including Skraelings, Normans, Vikings, Picts, Scots-Irish, Robin Hood (!), Early Saxons and Romano British as well as some villagers.
 From the photos (comprehensive, and of unpainted inked figures) on their site they look pretty good, and other peoples painting of them (see above) also is impressive.

 - The figures also won awards in the US at a major convention in 2008